National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Laws & Policies

-This document summarizes the existing regulatory provisions governing El Malpais National Monument.
+El Malpais Superintendent's Compendium: This document summarizes the existing regulatory provisions governing El Malpais National Monument.
+These are an extension of CFR 36 and not all-inclusive of National Park Service rules and regulations.

 Firearms Regulations

-Federal law also prohibits firearms in certain facilities in this park (such as visitor centers, government offices, etc.) These places are marked with signs at all public entrances.
+Federal law also prohibits firearms in certain facilities in this park (such as visitor centers and government offices).
+These places are marked with signs at all public entrances.

-For more information about New Mexico gun laws, please visit our state's website:
+For more information about New Mexico gun laws, please visit the state's website.

 State Statutes